-- 1. The majority of the R&D work funded under ITSP projects should be conducted within the territory of Hong Kong.
-However, given the close ties between Hong Kong and the Mainland, up to 50% of the R&D work of an ITF project can be conducted (and relevant expenditure incurred) in the Mainland. - 2.
+- 1. The majority of the R&D work under an ITSP project should be conducted within the territory of Hong Kong.
+However, given the close ties between Hong Kong and the Mainland, up to 50% of the R&D work of the project can be conducted (and relevant expenditure incurred) in the Mainland. - 2.
 Where certain R&D tasks need to be conducted outside Hong Kong (other than the Mainland), prior approval from ITC must be sought with justifications (e.g. countries/provinces/cities/overseas research institutes which have entered into technology collaboration agreements/ Memorandum of Understanding with the Government or local universities/R&D Centres).